 Please avoid squandering water.
 Be aware of whether there are water shortages in the destination.
 If there are shortages, try to be sensitive about how much personal water you use because it can have wide-ranging effects on local agriculture and livelihoods.

 Try to purchase locally produced, rather than imported, goods and visit small-scale souvenir shops.
 Keep your receipts for objects made of wood.
+(We strongly discourage purchase of items made of Malagasy rosewood or ebony).

 Giving gifts or money to children